Last Updated

 Fairness: The committee of directors must treat shareholders, workers, agents, and communities fairly and equally.

 Accountability: The board of directors must explain the goal of a company’s actions and the outcomes of its conduct.
-It and business leaders are responsible for evaluating an organization’s capacity, potential, and performance.
+It and business leaders evaluate an organization’s capacity, potential, and performance.
 Important issues must be communicated to shareholders.

-Good governance also can help you attract investment by establishing formal reporting systems that clearly outline all the information investors require.
-An investor is more willing to invest in a credible organization that has a clear direction and is well-supervised.
+Good governance can also help you attract investment by establishing formal reporting systems that clearly outline all the information investors require.
+Investors are more willing to invest in a credible organization that has a clear direction and is well-supervised.
 If they believe your corporate governance is deficient, they may view your company as a hazardous investment and want more profits or a more significant stake.

 Good governance can contribute to the success of your firm in the following ways: